phi-core/phi-core.github.io/README.md

 # Precision Health Informatics Core

-_site under development_
+The Precision Health Informatics Core is embedded within Prof. Richard Dobson’s “Health Informatics” Group, part of the Department of Biostatistics and Health Informatics, KCL.

-An expert lead resource providing (Big) data analysis and computational capabilities for the design and execution of genomics and health informatic driven translational projects.
+We an expert lead resource providing (Big) data analysis and computational capabilities for the design and execution of genomics and health informatic driven translational projects.

-_Embedded within Prof. Richard Dobson’s “Health Informatics” Group, part of the Department of Biostatistics and Health Informatics, KCL_

 ## The mission of the core is three fold: